marcllort/CanITravelTo_Backend/readme.md

 It uses a Go-Cronjob to update the data every day at 10:30 AM.

 ### Business Handler
 Coded in Go.
 Responsible for handling all the requests.
-Uses Gin-gonic to handle the endpoints and the TLS certificate for the https web.
+Uses Gin-gonic to handle the endpoints in HTTPS mode, so the content can be served to the HTTPS frontend.

 ## Docker
 The different microservices are being run with docker-compose in the EC2 AWS instance.
+The images are hosted in a Github private docker registry for this project.
+I added an automation, so the older images are deleted once a month, or when a limit is reached.
-There are two different Dockerfile's for each microservice, plus the docker-compose file to launch them together, plus create the "internal network" so they can communicate.
+There are two different Dockerfile's for each microservice, plus the docker-compose file to launch them together, plus create the "internal network", so they can communicate.

 Performance wise, the difference between the compiled binary and the docker images has been negligible.
 Both are extremely fast, averaging around 53ms per request both.